Arachnid/bulkupdate/README.markdown

 *DELETE_FAILED_JOBS* - Default True.
 If True, all job records are deleted after DELETE_COMPLETED_JOB_DELAY.
 If False, only successful job records are deleted.

+*Note on task execution time*: As with all requests on App Engine, Task Queue tasks are limited to 30 seconds of execution time.
+The bulkupdate library handles this for you automatically, but you need to be aware of the implications of changing the PUT_BATCH_SIZE, DELETE_BATCH_SIZE, and MAX_EXECUTION_TIME parameters.

+After each entity processed, the BulkUpdater checks if the execution time of the current task is greater than MAX_EXECUTION_TIME.
+If it is, it performs put() and delete() operations for any entities that have not yet been stored, then enqueues the next task, and returns.
+As a result, it's really important that if you're modifying any of the three parameters above, you make sure they interact well: It must be possible to put and delete an entire batch worth of entities, as well as enqueueing the next task, in the time that remains after MAX_EXECUTION_TIME has elapsed.
+As a result, setting MAX_EXECUTION_TIME to 29.0 seconds, and *_BATCH_SIZE to the maximum of 500, would be unwise.

 ### Methods

 #### get_query()